-AGENDA OF AN ORDINARY MEETING OF THE WARATAH-WYNYARD COUNCIL TO BE HELD AT THE COUNCIL CHAMBERS, 21 SAUNDERS STREET, WYNYARD ON MONDAY 18 MARCH 2024, COMMENCING AT
+MINUTES OF AN ORDINARY MEETING OF THE WARATAH-WYNYARD COUNCIL TO BE HELD AT THE COUNCIL CHAMBERS, 21 SAUNDERS STREET, WYNYARD ON MONDAY 18 MARCH 2024, COMMENCING AT 6.00PM.

 From То Time Occupied

-Open Council
+Open Council 6.00PM 7.31PM 91MINS

-Planning Authority
+Planning Authority NIL

-Open Council

-Closed Council
+Closed Council 7.31PM 8.19PM 48MINS

-Open Council
+Open Council 8.19PM 8.19PM OMINS

-TOTAL TIME OCCUPIED
+TOTAL TIME OCCUPIED 139MINS

-DIGITAL RECORDING OF COUNCIL MEETINGS POLICY
+AUDIO RECORDING OF COUNCIL MEETINGS POLICY

-The Chairman is to declare the meeting open (time), welcome those present in attendance and advise that the meeting will be digitally recorded, in accordance with the Council Policy GOV.017 - Digital Recording of Council Meetings to "record meetings of Council to assist in the preparation of minutes and to allow live streaming of Council Meetings.
+The Chairman is to declare the meeting open (time), welcome those present in attendance and advise that the meeting will be recorded, in accordance with the Council Policy 'GOV.017 - Audio Recording of Council Meetings' to "record meetings of Council to assist in the preparation of minutes and ensure a true and accurate account of debate and discussion at meetings is available".